Jaazmyn/Personal_Portfolio/README.md

 This is a simple portfolio website for a UX designer, built with Python and Flask.
 It features a homepage, about section, portfolio showcase, and contact form.

 ## Features
-- Home, About, Portfolio, and Contact pages
+- About and project pages
 - Clean, modern design
 - Easy to customize